Miss Llucia Mascorda Cabre

 School of Biological and Marine Sciences (Faculty of Science and Engineering)

-I am a second year PhD Candidate.
+I am a third year PhD Candidate.

 My PhD project aims to assess the overall footprint of an offshore longline mussel farm in it's surrounding environment, in Lyme Bay, UK.
 The objectives are to study the ecosystem interactions between the farm and the oceanography and ecology of the area by examining the hydrodynamic and physiochemical regime, the surrounding plankton community as well as the pelagic and benthic assemblages.